axelvag/Engie_scraping/README.md

 pip install python-dotenv
 git clone https://github.com/axelvag/Scraping.git
 cd Scraping
+// now we will create .env file with the secret var, so follow the schema below to fill the file correctly mkdir .env
 // then choose your file you want to launch with "cd ...."
 ```